Parma City School District

 Parma City School District (PCSD) is a school district that serves Parma, Parma Heights, and Seven Hills.
 The district is in the southwestern section of Cuyahoga County, Ohio.
 The District's sports stadium is Byers Field.
-Both high schools play golf at Ridgewood for their homecourse.
+Both high schools play golf at Ridgewood as their home course.
+The district has 6 Elementary Schools, 3 Middle Schools, 2 High Schools, 1 Alternative School, and 1 Preschool.